Project Overview

 Design Thinking Process

-With a clear understanding of the four primary user groups and their distinct needs, I initiated a structured ideation process to explore solutions that cater to all groups.
-This included new authors needing straightforward onboarding, power users seeking efficiency, occasional authors wanting to avoid complexity, and cross-team collaborators requiring consistent terminology.
+With a clear map of four distinct user groups and their needs, I launched a structured ideation process targeting solutions that would serve all of them: new authors needing intuitive onboarding, power users demanding efficiency, occasional authors seeking simplicity, and cross-team collaborators requiring shared terminology.

-I started by mapping the journey for each persona through the current authoring experience, identifying pain points and opportunities for improvement.
-Through collaborative workshops with representatives from each user group, I facilitated brainstorming sessions to generate potential solutions.
-I then synthesized these ideas into testable concepts by creating low-fidelity wireframes to explore different organizational structures and information hierarchies.
+I mapped each persona’s journey through the current authoring experience, pinpointing friction and opportunity.
+Through collaborative workshops with representatives from each group, I facilitated brainstorming sessions that generated targeted solutions.
+I then synthesized these into testable concepts through low-fidelity wireframes exploring different organizational structures and information hierarchies.

 Alternatives Explored

-I evaluated several distinct approaches to address the challenge of dialog standardization:
+I evaluated five distinct approaches to dialog standardization:

-- Framework-First Approach: This strategy involved creating a comprehensive design system for dialogs that included standardized patterns, naming conventions, and interaction models applicable across all components.
-While this required more upfront investment, it would ensure consistency and scalability.
+- Framework-First: Build a comprehensive dialog design system with standardized patterns, naming conventions, and interaction models across all components.
+Higher upfront investment, but ensures consistency and scalability.

-- Progressive Disclosure with Contextual Guidance: Building on the framework approach, this option added layers of sophistication through smart display options that adjust based on user selections, combined with embedded contextual help.
-This would benefit both novice and expert users while reducing cognitive load.
+- Progressive Disclosure with Contextual Guidance: Layer smart display options on top of the framework approach, adjusting visible fields based on user selections and embedding contextual help.
+Serves both novice and expert users while reducing cognitive load.

-- Hybrid Documentation Model: This approach explored integrating dialog specifications directly into the Pattern Library, creating a self-service resource that would reduce dependency on support while maintaining a single source of truth for both authors and external agencies.
+- Hybrid Documentation Model: Integrate dialog specifications directly into the Pattern Library, creating a self-service resource that reduces support dependency while maintaining a single source of truth for authors and agencies alike.

 Selected Approach

-I opted for a combined strategy that integrated the Framework-First Approach with Progressive Disclosure and the Hybrid Documentation Model.
-This approach was chosen because it effectively addressed the needs of all four user personas simultaneously:
+I chose a combined strategy integrating the Framework-First Approach with Progressive Disclosure and the Hybrid Documentation Model.
+This combination addressed all four user personas simultaneously:

-- New authors would benefit from consistent patterns that transferred across components.
+- New authors gained consistent patterns that transfer across components.

-- Power users would gain efficiency through reduced clutter and smart contextual displays.
+- Power users gained efficiency through reduced clutter and smart contextual displays.

-- Occasional authors would receive visual cues and embedded guidance to help with memory retention.
+- Occasional authors received visual cues and embedded guidance for pattern retention.

-- Cross-team collaborators would use standardized terminology across design, development, and content.
+- Cross-team collaborators operated from standardized terminology across design, development, and content.

-Early validation sessions confirmed this direction.
-Testing the progressive disclosure patterns showed that initially hiding advanced options reduced cognitive load for new and occasional authors without frustrating power users, who quickly adjusted to the expanded interaction patterns.
-Prototypes that utilize standardized terminology also enhance communication during cross-functional meetings.
+Early validation confirmed this direction.
+Testing progressive disclosure patterns showed that hiding advanced options by default reduced cognitive load for new and occasional authors without frustrating power users, who quickly adapted to the expanded interaction patterns.
+Prototypes using standardized terminology also improved cross-functional communication during team meetings.

-Working within AEM's technical constraints required balancing the ideal user experience with platform feasibility.
-I focused on solutions that could be implemented within AEM's native dialog framework while still achieving significant usability improvements.
-The selected approach provided immediate implementability, scalability across more than 80 components, and flexibility for future development, laying the groundwork for the comprehensive design principles and standards framework detailed in the design process.
+Working within AEM’s technical constraints required balancing the ideal user experience with platform feasibility.
+I focused on solutions implementable within AEM’s native dialog framework while still achieving significant usability gains.
+The selected approach delivered immediate implementability, scalability across 80+ components, and flexibility for future development, laying the groundwork for the design principles and standards framework detailed in the next section.

 Design Process

-I built a scalable framework and then redesigned every dialog to ensure alignment with it.
+I built a scalable framework first, then redesigned every dialog to align with it.

 Design Principles

-- Consistency: Standardized patterns and terminology across over 80 components.
+- Consistency: Standardized patterns and terminology across 80+ webpage complex UI components.

-- Clarity: Provided action-oriented guidance at every step of the process.
+- Clarity: Action-oriented guidance at every step of the authoring workflow.

-- Efficiency: Created contextual interfaces that display only relevant options.
+- Efficiency: Contextual interfaces that surface only relevant options.

 Information Architecture and Content Strategy

-I mapped workflows to align with authors' cognitive processes.
-I designed structured dialogues that follow the natural content creation flow, starting with component options and their visual representation on the page, and then narrowing down to section choices.
+I mapped workflows to align with how authors actually think and create.
+Structured dialogs follow the natural content creation flow, starting with component options and their visual representation on the page, then narrowing to section-level choices.

-I focused on simplifying complex steps to enhance productivity.
-For example, options would only be visible when a specific choice was selected, reducing cognitive load and visual clutter.
+Simplifying complex steps was central to the approach.
+Options only appear when a specific choice triggers them, eliminating cognitive load and visual clutter.

 Design Standards Framework

-I established comprehensive standards that can scale across all components:
+I established comprehensive standards built to scale across all components:

-- Field Naming Conventions: Use a consistent terminology across all dialogs.
-For example, refer to "Heading" instead of using terms like "Title," "Blade Title," "Headline," "Header," or "Title" for each section.
+- Field Naming Conventions: Consistent terminology across all dialogs.
+For example, “Heading” replaces the mix of “Title,” “Blade Title,” “Headline,” and “Header” that varied by component.

-- Interaction Pattern Rules: Ensured consistent use of radio buttons and dropdowns.
+- Interaction Pattern Rules: Consistent application of radio buttons and dropdowns across all dialogs.

-- Visual Hierarchy Standards: Defined required fields, content limits, and error messaging.
+- Visual Hierarchy Standards: Clear required fields, content limits, and error messaging.

-- Content Guidance Integration: Included character counts, formatting notes, and previews to assist users.
+- Content Guidance Integration: Character counts, formatting notes, and live previews embedded directly in the authoring flow.

 Testing